loicalleyne/bufarrow/README.md

 ## 🚀 Install

-Using buffarow is easy.
+Using bufarow is easy.
 First, use `go get` to install the latest version of the library.

 ```sh